-Kathie Durbin serves as the Division Chief of Licensure, Regulation and Education for Montgomery County, MD's Alcohol Beverage Services.
+Kathie Durbin is the Director of the Montgomery County, MD's Alcohol Beverage Services.
 For the past 15 years, she has been responsible for alcohol licensing, alcohol policy, education, legislative initiatives and business compliance.

 Ms. Durbin began her career as a Responsible Alcohol Beverage Service Instructor for the Restaurant Association of Maryland's Hospitality Education Foundation while working in restaurant management positions in DC and Maryland.
 She then spent 10 years as a contractor for the Montgomery County Department of Health and Human Services where she wrote and managed state grants, mini-grants, and managed the substance abuse prevention network.
 During that time, she also served as the Executive Director of the Montgomery County Restaurant Association, collaborating with local agencies and the executive board to craft meaningful alcohol legislation.

 Kathie is a University of Maryland, Baltimore County Graduate and is also certified by the of State of Maryland as an Alcohol Server Instructor and a Substance Abuse Prevention Professional.
 She is an active member of the National Alcohol Beverage Control Association, Responsible Hospitality Institute, and the Responsible Retailing Forum.
 Recognized in 2016 by the National Alcohol Licensing Professional Association for Innovation and Leadership and again in 2017 by the Center for Alcohol Policy as Regulator of the Year, Kathie is considered an expert in the field of alcohol regulation, education, and policy.